 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate (for example, the funeral home) to order them for you at the time of the death.
 If you're the executor of the estate, you should ask for at least 10 certified copies.

-If you need to order copies of a death certificate after the time of death has passed, visit the Michigan Department of Community Health.
+If you need to order copies of a death certificate after some time has passed, visit the Michigan Department of Community Health.
 From there, you'll find instructions for ordering death certificates online, by phone, in person, or using a downloadable mail-in form.

 The first certified copy of a Michigan death certificate costs $34; additional copies cost $16 each.
 Extra fees are imposed for online processing and rush requests.